 T: +1 (506) 529-3351 E: firstname.lastname@example.org

 Seascape Kayak Tours, T: +1 506 747 1884 E: email@example.com kayak tours from $85 CAD for half day tours (3-4 hours) to full day tours $150 (6 to 7 hours)

 Deer Island Inn Lords Cove, New Brunswick E5V 1J2 Canada.
 T: +1 (506)747-1998 +1 (506)321-0150.
 E: firstname.lastname@example.org Rooms from $85 CAD.

 Rooms from $129 CAD per night including breakfast.

 Island Cruises Whale Watch Whale watching in New Brunswick with Mackie Greene

 Cruises from $55 CAD.
 7 days a week July through October.

 Roosevelt Campobello International Park

-Entry to the Roosevelt Park and FDR cottage is free.
-Tea with Eleanor experience $14 pp. Children under 12 free.
+Entry to Roosevelt Park and FDR Cottage is free.
+Tea with Eleanor Experience $14 pp. Children under 12 free.
 Reservations must be booked in advance.